Update (October 1, 2021): Add Forward API production rollout date; a Previous rollout was completed April 6, 2020

 As part of Braintree’s effort to increase stability and extend our global footprint, we are expanding our IP space to accommodate new endpoints – introducing more IP addresses in addition to the ones we currently use.

-In early 2020, Braintree will update the IP addresses we use for sandbox and production API traffic.
+In November 2021, Braintree will update the IP addresses we use for sandbox and production API traffic.
 If you whitelist Braintree IP addresses in your integration, you must include these new IP addresses to ensure that you will be able to process payments.

 When will the changes take place?

-The new set of IP addresses will take effect on January 15, 2020, for both sandbox and production.
+The new set of IP addresses will take effect in production on November 19, 2021.
+The new IP addresses are already live in sandbox.
 We’re sharing this information in advance so that you have time to review your integration and make any updates needed to avoid processing interruption.

 We are adding new IP addresses.
 Our existing IP addresses will not change.
 This update could impact your ability to process payments if your server administrator or IT security team maintains an allowlist (i.e. whitelist) of IP addresses for Braintree API traffic.